uwhpsc-2016/syllabus/Grading.md

 ## Homework

-See the [example-python-homework](https://github.com/uwhpsc-2016/example-python-homework) and [example-c-homework](https://github.com/uwhpsc-2016/example-c-homework) for examples on how the homework will be presented.
-This will be discussed at length in class.

 Each homework assignment will be graded based on several components:
 * 60 / 100 points - code passes tests
 * 20 / 100 points - well-written report and analysis